wotakumoe/wotaku/Glossary/readme.md

 |  Megadere | Think of it like mega-deredere.
 An extreme version of deredere, that has an abnormal-obsession with their crush and are not afraid to show it to their crush.
 Example: [Tachibana Marika from Nisekoi](https://anidb.net/character/60162)  |

 ==- Goudere
-Over-achieving characters that are loyal to their masters, they view their masters as their savior and grace, so they do anything to their ability to keep them happy, and can also involve other characters as a means to contribute to their happiness, even though their master doesn't ask for that.
+Over-achieving character(s) that are loyal to their masters, they view their masters as their savior and grace, so they do anything to their ability to keep them happy, and can also involve other characters as a means to contribute to their happiness, even though their master doesn't ask for that.
 Example: [Tooru from Miss Kobayashi's Dragon Maid](https://anidb.net/character/85812)

 ![Tooru](/static/glossary/General/Goudere.png)

 ==- Hajidere
-A character that isn't nervous and embarrassed with others, but on the contrary are when they are around their crush.
+Character(s) that isn't nervous and embarrassed with others, but on the contrary are when they are around their crush.
 Example: [Boa Hancok from One Piece](https://anidb.net/character/6071)

 ![Boa Hancock](/static/glossary/General/Hajidere.png)